tidy-finance/website/docs/33_size_and_portfolio_building.md

 # Size sorts and p-hacking

 In this chapter, we continue with portfolio sorts in a univariate setting.
 Yet, we consider firm size as a sorting variable, which gives rise to a well-known return factor: the size premium.
 The size premium arises from buying small stocks and selling large stocks.
-Prominently, [@Fama1993] include it as a factor in their three-factor model.
+Prominently, @Fama1993 include it as a factor in their three-factor model.
 Apart from that, asset managers commonly include size as a key firm characteristic when making investment decisions.

 We also introduce new choices in the formation of portfolios.
 In particular, we discuss listing exchanges, industries, weighting regimes, and periods.
-You will see that these choices matter for the portfolio returns and result in different size premiums.
-Exploiting these ideas to generate favorable results is called p-hacking and we condemn such behavior.
-Hence, we want to emphasize that these alternative specifications are supposed to be robustness tests.
+These choices matter for the portfolio returns and result in different size premiums.
+Exploiting these ideas to generate favorable results is called p-hacking.
+There is arguably a thin line between p-hacking and conducting robustness tests, our purpose here is simply to illustrate the substantial variation which can arise along the evidence generating process.

 ## Data preparation